ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

    - docker build -t AdvACT/tutorials:1.0 .

     This first command compiles the neccesary packages and will take some time to run (~ 6 minutes)

    - docker run -it -p 8888:8888 -v Path_to_Local_data:/usr/home/workspace/data --rm AdvACT/tutorials:1.0

     Here "Path_to_local_data" Must be replaced with the path to the data folder on your machine that contains the relevant maps
-    At this point the docker container is running and you can launch Jupiter notebook in order to run the tutorial
+    At this point the docker container is running and you can launch Jupiter notebook in order to run the tutorial.

 4) Launch Jupiter notebook to run tutorial
    - jupyter notebook --ip 0.0.0.0 --no-browser

-   - Navigate to the python notebooks and run them.
+   - In the terminal you should now see a link that you can copy and paste into a browser.
+The link will open up jupyter notebook and you'll be able to navigate to the notebooks and run them in the container.

+   - You can also create new notebooks or add other data sets to the local directory if you wish to.

 ---